top of page

 Silk is delicate.

-Silk has beauty that can be ruined with the wrong pressure, wrong heat, or wrong angle.
+Silk has beauty that can be ruined with the wrong pressure, heat, or angle.

 The Lord used that to say:

-The things we think are tedious, the quiet, unseen work, that’s where God is refining us.
-That’s where He’s shaping our hearts, our character, our gifts.
+The things we think are tedious—the quiet, unseen work—are where God is refining us.
+That’s where He shapes our hearts, our character, and our gifts.

 Romans 8:28 reminds us: “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”